html-css

 Last name:

-Note: The form itself is not visible.
-Also note that the default width of a text field is 20 characters.
+form itself is not visible.
+Also note that the default width of a text field is

 <form>